drupalprojects/webform/FEATURES.md

 </a>
 </div>

-The Webform module is built directly on top of Drupal 8's Webform API.
+The Webform module is built directly on top of Drupal 8's Form API.
 Every [form element](https://api.drupal.org/api/drupal/developer!topics!forms_api_reference.html/8) available in Drupal 8 is supported by the Webform module.